-Whether you’re job hunting or trying to deal with the pressures of a new or existing workplace, stress can get in the way of feeling and working at you best.
-These tips could help!
+Whether you’re dealing with the pressures of your job or worrying during your search for one, stress can get in the way of feeling and working at you best.
+Try out these tips to help!

-It can be difficult to manage stress, especially when external factors and circumstances that stress you out can be outside of your control.
-For the worries you can’t do anything about right now, it can help to work through how you feel about them, to approach them in a sustainable way for your mental health.
+It can be difficult to manage stress, especially when the things that are stressing you out are outside of your control.
+For the worries you can’t do anything about right now, it can help to work through how you feel about them, so that you can approach them in a sustainable way for your mental health.

-We’ve compiled a few tips to help you shift your perspective in moments of stress and unplug from the daily pressures of work and job hunting.
+We’ve compiled seven top tips to help you shift your perspective in moments of stress and unplug from the daily pressures of work.

 What is stress?

-According to the Mental Health Foundation, stress can be defined as:
+According to the World Health Organization, stress can be defined as:

 Reasons for feeling stress can differ from person to person and so can the most effective ways of managing stress levels.
 What works for someone you know might not work for you – and that’s OK!
 It’s a good idea to try a few things out (one at a time works best for us!) to see what has the biggest impact on how you feel, and your approach!

-7 top tips to try out for managing your stress levels:
+7 top tips to try out to manage your stress levels:

 1. Breathe through stressful moments